Tellusant/docs/articles-posts/strategy-grid.md

 - Capital
 - Structural productivity ≡ total factor productivity (TFP) ≡  Solow residual

 Structural productivity is whether the country is *getting better*, in some sense.
 If labor and capital are growing at the pace of the country, it is said to be scaling.
-If structural productivity inproves beyond this, the country is said to be improving.
+If structural productivity improves beyond this, the country is said to be improving.

 This is expressed in a Cobb-Douglas equation: